-Lockdown was a protective measure, a way to shelter people from a deadly pandemic.
-Yet throughout it, we saw a shadow pandemic growing, of violence against women.
+Lockdowns were a protective measure, a way to shelter people form a deadly pandemic.
+Yet throughout them, we saw a shadow pandemic growing, of violence against women.

 Where is your safe place?
 As Christians we understand God to be our stronghold, our place of refuge - a God of solidarity in suffering.
 How can we join him by standing in solidarity with women and children without a safe refuge from violence?